-It is not necessary to appoint an Italian fiscal representative to claim a VAT refund based on Directive 2008/09/EC or the 13^{th} Directive.
+It is not necessary to appoint an Italian fiscal representative to claim a VAT refund based on Directive 2008/09/EC or the 13th Directive.

-Italy is the Member State of Establishment
+Italy is the Member State of Establishment EU countries (Directive 2008/09/EC)

 This refers to an Italian-established company submitting an EU (former 8th Directive) claim in another EU member state.